Martiless/Alices-Wonderland/README.md

 * As a new user, I want to add products to my basket
 * As a new user, I want to edit product quantities from my basket
 * As a new user, I want to delete products straight from my basket
-* As a new user, I want to securly checkout using a credit card
+* As a new user, I want to securely checkout using a credit card
 * As a new user, I want to create a profile
 * As a new user, I want to sign up for a newsletter
 * As a new user, I want to contact the company with any queries

 #### Returning User:
-* As a returning user, I want to be updated on new products via newsletter
+* As a returning user, I want to be updated on new products via the newsletter
 * As a returning user, I want to contact the company with any queries
 * As a returning user, I want to leave reviews on products I have purchased
 * As a returning user, I want to edit my profile